-Items with a copy status of "available" will be considered Unaccounted for until they are entered into the inventory.
+\Items with a copy status of "available" will be considered Unaccounted for until they are entered into the inventory.

+Inventory Screen

-Inventory Screen □ To start a new inventory or to view completed inventories, go to Back Office - Inventory □ To conduct an inventory in your library, go to "How do I? "-for complete directions.
-Conducting Your Inventory When you select "Start Full", the Accounted for and Unaccounted for numbers will change You cannot cancel the Begin Inventory process.
+- To start a new inventory or to view completed inventories, go to Back Office Inventory - To conduct an inventory in your library, go to "How do I...?" for complete directions.

+Conducting Your Inventory

+- □ When you select "Start Full", the Accounted for and Unaccounted for numbers will change - □ You cannot cancel the Begin Inventory process.
 You may exit and resume at a later time.
-Entering Items/Data into Inventory (3 ways) 1.
-Manually entering items one-at-a-time.
-Items may be entered in the inventory by keying directly into the Destiny Inventory Screen.
-Not recommended, slow and prone to errors Use the scanner (Image Team 3800) from the circulation desk with another computer or laptop on a cart.
-Scan into a text file or scan into Inventory Module of the Destiny Remote Utility Cumbersome 3.
-Use the Dolphin, Panther or Falcon Scanner Batch scanning to be uploaded into Destiny Fast Ultra Portable Recommended Refere Einstizing Inventory Before Finalizing Inventory Check Inventory Reports - Job Manager Print out a list of Unaccounted for items Verify that those items cannot be located (Were they skipped on a shelf somewhere?) ☐ Scan and upload located items Finalizing Inventory Mark all Unaccounted for items "Lost" This "Finalizes the Inventory" Print out a "Lost Items" report Complete the annual "Library Media Program Inventory -Survey" found in the forms section Appendix of th is e -handbook if required.

-Formatted: Indent: Left: 0.5", Bulleted + Level: 2 + Aligned at: 0.75" + Indent at: 1"

-Formatted: Indent: Left: 0.5", Bulleted + Level: 2 + Aligned at:

-0.75" + Indent at: 1"
+Entering Items/Data into Inventory (3 ways)

+- 1. Manually entering items one-at-a-time.

+- Items may be entered in the inventory by keying directly into the Destiny Inventory Screen.

+- Not recommended, slow and prone to errors

+- Use a the scanner (Image Team 3800) from the circulation desk with another computer or laptop on a cart (recommended).

+- Scan into a text file or scan into Inventory Module of the Destiny Remote Utility

+Cumbersome

+- 3. Use the Dolphin, Panther or Falcon Scanner

+- Batch scanning to be uploaded into Destiny

+Fast

+- Ultra Portable

+- 4. Recommended Manually entering items one-at-a-time.

+- Items may be entered in the inventory by keying directly into the Destiny Inven- tory Screen.

+- Not recommended, slow and prone to errors

+Before Finalizing Inventory

+- Check Inventory Reports Job Manager

+- Print out a list of Unaccounted for items

+- Verify that those items cannot be located (Were they skipped on a shelf somewhere?)

+- Scan and upload located items

+Finalizing Inventory

+- Mark all Unaccounted for items "Lost"

+- This "Finalizes the Inventory"

+- Print out a "Lost Items" report

+- Complete the annual "Library Media Program Survey" found in the Appendix of this handbook if required.